kapildadhich075/kd_stonks/README.md

 - Watchlists: Users can create and manage watchlists to keep track of their favorite stocks.
 They can add or remove stocks from their watchlists and receive notifications for price changes.

-- Portfolio tracking: kd_stonks allows users to track their portfolio performance, including the current value of their holdings, overall gains/losses, and individual stock performance.

-- Trade execution: Users can execute trades directly from the application, buying or selling stocks based on their preferences and available funds.

 ## Technologies Used

 - Firebase: kd_stonks utilizes Firebase real-time database storage, and hosting.
 Firebase provides a secure and scalable backend infrastructure for the application.